ellexus/mistral_plugins/output/mistral_influxdb/readme.rst

 --port=number | -P number
    Specifies the port to connect to on the InfluxDB server host.
    If not specified the plug-in will default to "8086".

+--skip-ssl-validation | -k
+  Disbale SSL certificate validation when connecting to InfluxDB.

 --ssl | -s
    Connect to the InfluxDB server via secure HTTP.